GauravBhardwaj007/ContentwritingCHATBOT/README.md

 ## About

 This repository hosts live chabot and resources for the interactive chatbot.
 Chatbot is designed to provide assistance, answer questions, and engage with users in real-time.
-You can find resources in file named Botpress Editor in this repository,where data source and workplace editor can be found.
+You can find resources in file named Resources in this repository,where data source and workplace editor can be found.

 ## Live Chatbot